StayCool21/INDYCAR-Edits-for-NR2003/README.md

 Features:

 1. Added amounts of downforce to the cars.
-There's probably a little too much to simulate a present-day INDYCAR.
-On the fun side, it should provide a decent amount of grip **without any necessary increases to the surface grip of tracks in the game.** In fact, you probably will need to decrease many of your favorite track's grip settings, especially if they have a specific section for pta physiscs.
+There's probably a little too much to simulate a present-day INDYCAR for the first "CART" EXE, but the second one should at least somewhat represent a 2023 INDYCAR.
+In most cases, both EXEs it should provide a decent amount of grip **without any necessary increases to the surface grip of tracks in the game.** In fact, you probably will need to decrease many of your favorite track's grip settings, especially if they have a specific section for pta physiscs.

 2. Decreased weight.